nicklockwood/RequestUtils/README.md

     URLQueryOptionSortKeys

 The URLQueryOptionSortKeys option can be combined with any of the previous options.
-It is used when generating a query string to ensure that the keys in the resultant string will be outputed in a consistent order (alphabetical).
+It is used when generating a query string to ensure that the keys in the resultant string will be outputted in a consistent order (alphabetical).
 This can be useful when performing unit tests, or cryptographic hashes on the resultant string, where you need to be able to depend on the order remaining consistent.

 Release Notes
 ---------------

+Version 1.1.2

+- Added nullability annotations
+- Added lightweight generics annotations
+- Converted getters to readonly properties
+- Fixed deprecation warnings in iOS9
+- Added watchOS and tvOS to Podspec

 Version 1.1.1